 How did we celebrate our re-entry into the meat world?
 With a classic roast chicken dinner.
 (Oh, and there also might have been a bite or two or five of roasted pork at Roberta’s the other day.)
 We ate the chicken last night, which was Thursday, which is also known in our house as “Big Fat Nothing Day.”
 No activities,… Read more »

 The Mikey Pollan Ideal meal: Heritage chicken stir-fry with kohlrabi, heirloom bell peppers, and buckwheat soba noodles.
-Overheard at family table: “Mom, this kale is a little more delicate than I’m used to — are you sure it isn’t Tuscan kale?”
+Overheard at family table: “Mom, this kale is a little more delicate than I’m used to — are you sure it isn’t Tuscan?
+Did you massage it?”
 Overheard at playdate with less food-aware friend: “No, thanks.
-My mom says real Parmesan doesn’t come in green cans.”
-Life’s… Read more »
+My mom says real Parmesan doesn’t come in… Read more »

 Do you guys suffer from Thursday Syndrome like I do?
 Symptoms include dry refrigerator, a shriveled vegetable supply, and feelings of guilt-fueled resistance to ordering in or going out.
 (That’s what Friday is for, you weakling!)
 Lucky for all of us there is a cure, and it involves a combination of the six magical grocery items below, all of which you… Read more »